ajay4saroha/ajay4saroha/README.md

 ### Current Projects

+1. **GhostGram**: Developed using Next.js, this app allows users to send and receive anonymous messages, enhancing user privacy and interaction.
-1.  **E-commerce Platform**: Developed a full-stack e-commerce application using Node.js, Express.js, MongoDB, and MySQL.
+2.  **TrendyCart**: Developed a full-stack e-commerce application using Node.js, Express.js, MongoDB, and MySQL.
 Implemented user authentication, product management, and a shopping cart feature.
 Enhanced user experience with a responsive front-end design.
-2. **Cancer Prediction Web App**: Leveraging machine learning for early cancer detection.
+3. **Cancer Prediction Web App**: Leveraging machine learning for early cancer detection.
 Achieved 89% accuracy using Naive Bayes algorithm and deployed using Django.
-3. **Customization of Computer Centre Website**: Integrated HR and online test sections using PHP for efficient candidate management and assessment processes.
+4. **Customization of Computer Centre Website**: Integrated HR and online test sections using PHP for efficient candidate management and assessment processes.

 ---